artificiell/ros2_brickpi3/README.md

 ## Usage

-To use any of the LEGO Sensor ROS 2 nodes, follow these steps:
+To use any of the LEGO Sensor nodes, follow these steps:

 1. Connect the sensor to the desired **sensor** port on the BrickPi3.

-2. Launch the node, e.g., for the  LEGO Color Sensor:
+2. Run the node, e.g., for the  LEGO Color Sensor:
 ```
 ros2 run ros2_brickpi3 color --ros-args -p port:=1
 ```